padieul/pubmed_qa/readme.md

 We used three metrics that are mentioned above; BLEU Score, ROUGE Score, BERT Score.

+Having a diverse set of questions, we come to a conclusion that the more context we have while generating references and predictions by different models, the more close references and predictions get to each other.

+In Confirmation Questions, we have the least amount of context given to the models, and interestingly we get the lowest scores for Confirmation Questions.
+In Complex Questions Generated using 3 Chunks, we have the most amount of context given to the models, and for these questions we have the highest scores.

+We have better results for Complex Questions Generated using Dense Search than the ones generated using Sparse Search.
+This is because in our RAG Architecture, we use Dense Search to retrieve related chunks to generate a prediction.
+So, the references are generated using similar chunks by Dense Search as like predictions.

+You can see the scores, and some details why these results are returned by the metrics, below;

 #### BLEU Scores
 In the chart given below, we have BLEU Score and 4 Precision Scores for different sets of questions.